MissStrong/ICD2O/Notes/Unit 1/Note 08 - Thickness and Transparency.md

 ### The `noFill()` Function

-If we want the outline of a shape to be transparent, we can use `noFill()`.
+If we want the inside of a shape to be transparent, we can use `noFill()`.

 ```js
 function setup() {